ibm-cloud-docs/Cloudant/guides/acurl.md

 This alias adds an Authorization header instead of including the authorization credentials in the URL you enter on the command line.
-It also forces the use of HTTPS which we strongly recommend over plain HTTP as it encrypts your data and credentials in transit and helps you be sure you’re connecting to Cloudant systems.
+It also forces the use of HTTPS which we strongly recommend over plain HTTP as it encrypts your data and credentials in transit and helps you be sure you’re connecting to {{site.data.keyword.cloudant_short_notm}} systems.

 ## Activate the alias